 The approach is currently being applied to uncover the dynamics and cell makeup of complex biological processes, including cancer.

 The paper is titled, “Single-cell topological RNA-Seq analysis reveals insights into cellular differentiation and development.”
-Authors are Abbas H. Rizvi (Columbia University Medical Center, New York, NY), Pablo G. Camara (CUMC), Elena K. Kandror (CUMC) Thomas J. Roberts (CUMC), Ira Schieren (Howard Hughes Medical Institute, New York, NY), Tom Maniatis (CUMC), and Raul Rabadan (CUMC).
+Authors are Abbas H. Rizvi (Columbia University Irving Medical Center, New York, NY), Pablo G. Camara (CUIMC), Elena K. Kandror (CUIMC) Thomas J. Roberts (CUIMC), Ira Schieren (Howard Hughes Medical Institute, New York, NY), Tom Maniatis (CUIMC), and Raul Rabadan (CUIMC).

 The authors declare no financial or other conflicts of interest.